TroutTrout

 Introduction to EtherNet/IP Vulnerability Assessment

-As the backbone of many industrial networks, EtherNet/IP plays a crucial role in facilitating communication among devices in Operational Technology (OT) environments.
+As the backbone of many industrial networks, EtherNet/IP facilitates communication among devices in Operational Technology (OT) environments.
 However, with its widespread adoption comes an increased attack surface, making industrial network security a top priority.
 Conducting a thorough vulnerability assessment and implementing effective mitigation strategies are essential steps in safeguarding these critical systems.
 This blog post will guide you through the process of assessing vulnerabilities in EtherNet/IP networks and offer actionable advice for enhancing OT protection.

 Understanding EtherNet/IP and Its Vulnerabilities